naturalis/wgs2ncbi/README.md

 which have a name that matches the first word in the FASTA definition line and the *.fsa extension.
 Generally speaking you want to avoid having to look inside the folder that contains these files because graphical interfaces (like the windows explorer or the mac finder) have a hard time dealing with this.
+If you use the $CHUNKSIZE parameter the number of files will be a lot lower, and each will have a name matching combined_xxx-yyy.(fsa|tbl), where xxx and yyy are the start and end rank of the sequences in the file.

 Running tbl2asn
 ---------------